goldsky-io/docs-v1/src/pages/indexing/deploying-subgraphs-base.md

 goldsky subgraph list base-genesis-nft-base/1.0.0
 ```

 **Note**: Notice how the name ends with `-base`.
-That was added automatically to indicate we deal with an Instant Subgraph on Base.
+That was added automatically to indicate we are dealing with an Instant Subgraph on Base.